 - 1. Prior approval is required.
-Before attending, follow the procedure below: - A. Complete the prior approval form and submit it with a brochure/flier detailing the event and it's alignment with NC Teaching Standards.
-Get the approval of your principal and then submit to the Executive Director of Instructional Services before the event.
+Before attending, follow the procedure below: - A. Complete the prior approval form and submit it with a brochure/flier detailing the event and its alignment with NC Teaching Standards.
+Get the approval of your principal and then submit to the Human Resources Dept before the event.

-- B. The request will be approved or denied and your copy of the prior approval form will be returned to you. - C. When the Institute/Seminar/Workshop is concluded, please obtain a copy of the CEU certificate and meeting agenda for your records for submission in the HRMS system at licensure renewal.
+- B. The request will be approved or denied and your copy of the prior approval form will be returned to you. - C. When the Institute/Seminar/Workshop is concluded, please obtain a copy of the CEU certificate and meeting agenda for your records for submission in the LINQ system at licensure renewal.